denisecase/datafun-00-python-virtual-env/README.md

 Explore the .venv folder as you create, activate, and install additional Python packages into that folder.

+To learn more about why this process (over many other possibilities), see [WHY.md](./WHY.md).
+Join the discussion at [discussions](https://github.com/denisecase/datafun-00-python-virtual-env/discussions).

 ## Terminals

-We type these commands in a terminal.
-PowerShell Core works well on all operating systems.
+We type these commands in a terminal. `PowerShell Core` works well on all operating systems.
 You may also use Terminal (Mac/Linux) or Windows PowerShell or Command Prompt (Windows).
 The commands have been tested in PowerShell Core.
 Copy this repo and update as needed for your process.

 ## Step 1: Create the Virtual Environment

 Open your terminal and navigate to your project directory.
-Create a new local virtual environment named ".venv" by typing the following command and hitting Enter (or Return):
+Create a new local virtual environment named `.venv` by typing the following command and hitting Enter (or Return):

 ```shell
 python -m venv .venv
 ```

-Verify `.venv` is created.
+Verify the sub folder `.venv` is created.
 You can replace .venv with any name you prefer.
-I like the leading dot because it keeps environment files away from project code.
+We like the leading dot because it keeps environment files away from project code.

 ## Step 2: Activate the Virtual Environment